Steven-Robertson2229/Counterexamples_to_the_p-t-_adic_Littlewood_Conjecture_Over_Small_Finite_Fields/README.md

 input parameters.
 This will allow you to quickly verify that the code has run correctly, which is useful when altering functionality or improving computational complexity.

+For an exact image of the output for any fully computed prime inputs, please see the `Results-Images` directory in this repository.

 All input and time to process values are based on our V3.0 functions.

 ### Tiling Function